-If Friday nights means the start of happy hour at home, personalized champagne flutes are a wedding registry must have.
+If Friday nights means the start of happy hour at home, personalized glassware are a wedding registry must have.
 Add your initials or wedding date so every time you pop open a new bottle of bubbly you’re taken back to your special day.
 Register in advance so you can even use your new flutes on your wedding day during all the wedding toasts you’ll be receiving.

 19. Wine Subscription

 For couples who drink wine on the regular, a wine subscription is an up-and-coming wedding registry gift idea that you will not regret adding to your wish list.
 Not only will you get to taste new wines and develop new palates, but it can also save you a lot of money in the long run!